SynBioDex/SBOL-visual/SEPs/SEP_V011.md

 _E. coli_ p15A plasmid

 #### Notes

+Note that for SBOL data representations, circularity SHOULD also be indicated with a type of SO:0000988.

 Complementary "left" and "right" versions of this glyph SHOULD be used together, flanking the region whose genomic context is being described.